 On the third of January, just as the moon was becoming full, we had an incredible display.
 It continued the next evening going well into the morning of the 5th.
 I rested, the aurora rallied.
-The evening of January 5th I had been thinking I would get some rest.
+On the evening of January 5th, I had been thinking I would get some rest.
 The forecast wasn’t great, but it looked like it would be getting better later in the week.
 I was so wrong.

 Slipping into the morning hours of the 6th I wasn’t even thinking about how I was planning on getting a good rest this night and the next since the 7th had the best forecast.
 How could I care about sleep with views like these?

 I finally made it to bed . . . just before 5 am.
 Up by 8:30.
 I think my cumulative sleep over the last 4 days might make up 8 or 9 hours.
 In the morning it took nearly half an hour to transfer my photos to the computer, and another 2 hours to back up my photos from the week.
 I put some serious mileage on my shutter.
 Maybe I can get some sleep on this night.

 Here’s the thing, aurora forecasts are a little worse than weather forecasts.
 It’s hard to determine the exact trajectory the blast a CME or a fast wind from a coronal hole will take from the Sun 93 million miles away.
 Even then, there’s no telling how it will react with the Earth’s magnetic field.
 Forecasts are typically given in 24-48 hour intervals and based on what I was expecting from NOAA I thought we’d have good activity the next evening.
 Going to get a good night’s sleep tonight!
 So, here I am heading out to the outhouse just after midnight, ready to hit the sack . . .